-We face an inherent business risk of exposure to product liability claims in the event that the use of the AastromReplicell System and/or TRCs during clinical trials, including clinical trials, or after commercialization, results in adverse events.
+We face an inherent business risk of exposure to product liability claims in the event that the manufacture and/or use of TRC-based products during clinical trials, or after commercialization, results in adverse events.
 As a result, we may incur significant product liability exposure, which could exceed existing insurance coverage.
 We may not be able to maintain adequate levels of insurance at reasonable cost and/or reasonable terms.
 Excessive insurance costs or uninsured claims would increase our operating loss and affect our financial condition.